 After you hit the download button for the package that matches your needs and configuration the most, the package will start downloading on your machine.
 Now, there are different ways to install this software on different operating system environments.
 We will concentrate on how to install it on Windows.
-I am using Windows 10 to install it, but the procedure is purely same for every supported version of Windows Operating System.
+I am using Windows 10 to install it, but the procedure is purely the same for every supported version of the Windows Operating System.

 You will now get a UAC or User Account Control Prompt to which you will have to hit Yes.

 Then you will see a window like this-